 A spec home is a move-in-ready home that is built with the average homebuyer in mind.
 This can be a pro or a con, depending on the way you look at it.
 Having the ability to see and tour the finished product of the home you are potentially purchasing ensures you’re getting exactly what you pay for.
 Purchasing a move-in-ready home also means you can move in as quickly as you’d like.
-Homes built to fit the needs of the average homebuyer also allow the homebuilder to buy their materials in bulk, making them very cost effective.
-Buying a move-in-ready home, however, leaves the buyer with a lack of choice when it comes to the style, detail and color of the home.
+Homes built to fit the needs of the average homebuyer also allow the homebuilder to buy their materials in bulk, making them very cost-effective.
+Buying a move-in-ready home, however, leaves the buyer with a lack of choice when it comes to the style, detail, and color scheme.
 If you wanted to change something about your speculative home following completion, it would be at your own expense.
-In some cases if you find a spec home not yet entirely completed, there is the chance the homebuilder will allow you to have a say on a few finishes – like the color of the walls.
-You will most likely be choosing from their list of options though because of their bulk purchases.
+In some cases, if you find a spec home not yet entirely completed, there is the chance the homebuilder will allow you to have a say in a few finishes such as the color of the walls.
+You will most likely be choosing from their list of options, though, because of their bulk purchases.